U.N. chief pans countries who ignored COVID-19 facts, WHO guidance

 Long-simmering tensions between the United States and China hit boiling point over the pandemic at the United Nations, where months of bickering between the superpowers has spotlighted Beijing’s bid for greater multilateral influence in a challenge to Washington’s traditional global influence.

-“This is not a time to point fingers.
-We have convened here to forge a path forward and to end the suffering of the people we serve,” U.N.
+“This is not a time to point fingers,” U.N.
 General Assembly President Volkan Bozkir said.
 “The United Nations must lead on this.”

-(This story corrects number of coronavirus cases globally to nearly 65 million in paragraph 2)
+Guterres is pushing for a COVID-19 vaccine to be made available to all and for rich countries to help developing countries combat and recover from the pandemic.

+“France proposes a donation mechanism so that a portion of the first doses of vaccines available are used to vaccinate priority groups in developing countries,” French President Emmanuel Macron told the General Assembly.

 Reporting by Michelle Nichols; Editing by Aurora Ellis